PowerShell/PowerShell-RFC/1-Draft/RFC00XX-Update-Error-View.md

 ## Specification

-The proposal is to add one new view to help improve error message comprehension based on user needs.
+The proposal is to add one new view, 'ConciseView', to help improve error message comprehension.
-For in-depth troubleshooting, a new cmdlet Get-Error to provide detailed error information.
+ConciseView will be the default view.
+For in-depth error object information, a new cmdlet 'Get-Error' provides detailed error information.

 __Key Design Considerations__